Wednesday, January 30, 2008

 And simple everyday tally sticks used to be marked like this sometimes:

-No image, but an article here talks about cricket scores being kept on tally sticks in the late 19th century.
+No image, but an article here is about cricket scores being kept on tally sticks in the late 19th century.

 "In the Lake district the shepherds may still be heard counting sheep with the following words, some of which are like Welsh numbers: "Yan, Tan, Tethera, Methera, Pimp, Sethera, Lehtera, Hovera, Dovera, Dick, Yan-a-Dik, Tan-a-Dick, Tethera-a-Dick, Methera-a-Dick, Bumfit, Yan-a-Bumfit,Tethera-a-Bumfit, Methera-a-Bumfit, Giggot."